How to do market research

 Social media listening:

-- Monitor mentions of your brand and competitors
+- Monitor mentions of your brand and competitors on social platforms

 - Join industry groups to observe customer conversations